 from 2004 to 2016, he most recently served as Deputy Criminal Chief for the

 Eastern District of Virginia from 2012 to 2016.
-As first chair prosecutor, Mike
+As first chair trial attorney, Mike

 has been involved in 20 federal jury trials and has represented the government in